stealjs/live-reload/README.md

 An extension for [SystemJS](https://github.com/systemjs/systemjs) and [StealJS](http://stealjs.com/) that reloads your code as you develop.
 Pair with a websocket server such as [StealTools](https://github.com/stealjs/steal-tools) to develop without ever having to manually refresh the page.

+# DEPRECATED

+The live reload extension was [merged into StealJS](https://github.com/stealjs/steal/pull/1129) core and this repository will no longer be maintained.

 # Install

 If you're using StealJS, live-reload is included by default.
 Skip to the **Use** section.